aayush12332/netflix_clone/README.md

 Getting Started : These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisites : Any modern web browser (e.g., Chrome, Firefox, Safari).
+Prerequisites : Any modern web browser (e.g., Chrome, Firefox, Safari)